ZornsLemma/basictool/README.md

   * Add manpage target to Makefile.
   * Add src/make.bat to build with Visual Studio on Windows.
 Thanks to Tom Seddon for this.
   * Make test suite run correctly on Windows (using git bash).
 Thanks to Tom Seddon for this.
+* v0.11:
+  * Preserve the first line number even if it's >255.
+Thanks to lurkio for reporting this.